- Programs and Projects

 Target audiences include: K-12 schools, college students, and even career prepatory programs.
 K-12 programming will be designed to meet state standards, ensuring that the programs assist the schools in curriculum programming without creating a resource or funding constraint.

-The overarching goals for the center include improving Yuba County’s quality of life and economic prosperity through enhanced education, and to spark community pride.
-Additionally, residents will gain a better understanding of the critical importance of water and develop a strong appreciation for the natural resources in their own community.
+The center is also envisioned as a place to support our efforts in improving Yuba County’s quality of life and economic prosperity, and to spark community pride.
+Residents will hopefully gain a better understanding of the critical importance of water, develop a strong appreciation for the natural resources in their own community and have a beautiful, riverside escape they enjoy visiting.

 Next Steps/ Timeline